Product Development • Handed off 2025

 How can modern applications be deployed reliably across isolated, scalable services?

 This project originated from a common challenge in modern software delivery: applications rarely operate as a single unit.
 Instead, they consist of multiple services that must run independently while remaining reliable, scalable, and easy to deploy.
-I approached this from a product perspective, focusing not only on the technical implementation but also on defining a clear system structure that would support modular growth, predictable behavior across environments, and simplified operational management.
+I approached this from a product perspective, focusing not only on the technical implementation but also on defining a clear system structure and technical roadmap that would support modular growth, predictable behavior across environments, and simplified operational management.
+Agile iteration was built into the design from the start.

 To achieve this, I defined an architecture centered on service isolation, clear traffic control, and reproducible infrastructure.
 Each service was designed to operate independently while remaining part of a cohesive system, with a centralized entry point managing request distribution.
 This allowed the platform to simulate real-world production conditions, demonstrating how thoughtful infrastructure design can improve reliability, reduce deployment risk, and create a foundation for scalable, maintainable systems.